Please take a few moments to look at the 2019 NQE Adjustments for this year’s State Contest!

-3D Animation Participants (three teams of two members per state) demonstrate their knowledge of 3D animation technology and design skills to creatively solve the challenge posted on the national TSA website.
+3D Animation Participants (two teams of two to six members per state) demonstrate their knowledge of 3D animation technology and design skills to creatively solve the challenge posted on Themes and Problems.

 Animatronics Participants (one team per chapter) demonstrate knowledge of mechanical and control systems by designing, fabricating, and controlling an animatronics device that will communicate, entertain, inform, demonstrate and/or illustrate a topic, idea, subject, or concept.
 Sound, lights, and a surrounding environment must accompany the device.

-Architectural Design Participants (one team, or one individual, per chapter; one entry per team or individual) develop a set of architectural plans and related materials for an annual architectural design challenge and construct a physical, as well as a computer-generated model, to accurately depict their design.
+Architectural Design Participants (one team, or one individual, per chapter) develop a set of architectural plans and related materials for an annual architectural design challenge and construct a physical, as well as a computer-generated model, to accurately depict their design.

-Biotechnology Design Participants (three teams of two to six members per state) select a contemporary biotechnology problem (that relates to the current year’s published topic) and demonstrate understanding of it through documented research, the development of a solution, a display (including an optional model or prototype), and an effective multimedia presentation.
+Biotechnology Design Participants (three teams per state, two to six [2-6] members per team) select a contemporary biotechnology problem (that relates to the current year’s published topic) and demonstrate understanding of it through documented research, the development of a solution, a display (including an optional model or prototype), and an effective multimedia presentation.

 Chapter Team Participants (one team of six members per chapter) take a written parliamentary procedures test in order to qualify for the semifinals, in which they complete an opening ceremony, items of business, parliamentary actions, and a closing ceremony within a specified time period.

-Children’s Stories Participants (one team, or one individual, per chapter) create an illustrated children’s story of high artistic, instructional, and social value.
+Children’s Stories Participants (three teams or three individuals per state – or a combination of teams and individuals that equals three entries per state) create an illustrated children’s story of high artistic, instructional, and social value.
 The narrative may be written in prose or poetry and take the form of a fable, adventure story, or other structure.
 The physical story book should be of high quality and designed to meet the year’s given theme.
 The story must have a science, technology, engineering, and mathematics (STEM) focus.

 Computer-Aided Design (CAD), Architecture Participants (two individuals per state) use complex computer graphic skills, tools, and processes to develop representations of architectural subjects, such as foundation and/or floor plans, and/or elevation drawings, and/or details of architectural ornamentation or cabinetry.